 Hong Kong offers a rich blend of Chinese and European traditions and is known as the “Pearl of the Orient” with it’s glittering skyscrapers set against towering mountains nestled around Victoria Bay.

-With so many hotels to choose from, we selected JW Marriott as our home base since its location is central to so many attractions and sites.
-This hotel also holds a high standard for service, and we found the staff to be very helpful from getting directions, to finding a taxi or making reservations for a restaurant.
+With so many hotels to choose from, we selected Ritz-Carlton, Hong Kong as our home base since its location is central to so many attractions and sites.
+This hotel also holds a high standard for service, and we found the staff to be very helpful with getting directions, to finding a taxi or making reservations for a restaurant.

 The following is a list of our favorites in this vibrant city – what to do, where to stay & dine.